 A solid cavatelli pasta made from scratch and tossed with some sausage.
 Proceed with confidence.

-A cheese stuffed chicken breast.
-Do you want this, or the other chicken dish that is pounded flat and served with a lemon wedge.
-That's what I thought.
+A cheese-stuffed chicken breast.
+Do you want this, or the other chicken dish that is pounded flat and served with a lemon wedge?
+That’s what we thought.